BlacketPS/Blacket/README.md

 ---

-The above README is a work in progress and will be updated with previews as well as other information as we get closer to a release ready state for Blacket v3, feel free to make a PR to improve this README with some writeups etc.
+The above README is a work in progress and will be updated with previews as well as other information as we get closer to a release ready state for Blacket V3.
+Feel free to make a PR to improve this README with some writeups, etc.